Dedicated to promoting

 The Ophthalmic Research Institute of Australia trading as Australian Vision Research is a not-for-profit organisation dedicated to promoting and supporting research and awareness into the causes of eye disease and the prevention of blindness.

 The organisation has distributed millions of dollars for the last 70 years, to fund research that has changed practice and advanced basic knowledge.

-Australia Vision Research began its journey as the Ophthalmic Research Institute of Australia in 1953 when group of enterprising ophthalmologists got together with the purpose of creating an organisation to encourage and give financial support to research into the causes of diseases of the eye.
+Australia Vision Research began its journey as the Ophthalmic Research Institute of Australia in 1953 when a group of enterprising ophthalmologists got together with the purpose of creating an organisation to encourage and give financial support to research into the causes of diseases of the eye.